-Icon Behavior Shortcut Select Unindent Selection to remove indentation from the currently selected text.
-Shift+Tab Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
-Cmd+/ Select Clear Query to clear the query editor window.
-Cmd+.
-Select Format SQL to format the selected SQL or all the SQL if none is selected Shift+Cmd+K
+Icon Behavior Shortcut Edit Use the Edit menu to search, replace, or navigate the code displayed in the SQL Editor: Option/Alt + Shift + N Select Find to provide a search target, and search the SQL Editor contents.
+Cmd/Ctrl + F Select Replace to locate and replace (with prompting) individual occurrences of the target.
+Option + Cmd + F (MAC) Ctrl + Shift + F (Others) Select Go to Line/Column to go to specified line number and column position Cmd/Ctrl + L Select Indent Selection to indent the currently selected text.
+Tab Select Unindent Selection to remove indentation from the currently selected text.
+Shift + Tab Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
+Cmd/Ctrl + / Select Clear Query to clear the query editor window.
+Option/Alt + Ctrl + L Select Format SQL to format the selected SQL or all the SQL if none is selected Cmd/Ctrl + K